How to Dispute a DAP Placement Denial in Delaware Without an Attorney

 Everything in this article as a printable checklist — plus action plans and reference guides you can start using today.

-Before escalating to formal dispute mechanisms, request that the PRC reconsider with additional evidence.
+Before escalating to formal dispute mechanisms, request that the district and IEP team review the placement decision with additional evidence.
 This isn't a formal legal step — it's an administrative request.
-But it works more often than parents expect, because:
+But it can correct an incomplete record, because:

-• The PRC may have made a decision based on an incomplete packet
+- The original review may have relied on an incomplete referral packet

-Write a formal letter requesting reconsideration.
+Write a formal letter requesting a written placement review.
 Attach every piece of evidence listed above.
 Structure the letter to directly address each reason for denial — not a general argument that DAP is better, but specific rebuttals to each stated reason.

 Step 4: File a State Complaint (If Reconsideration Fails)

-If the PRC reconsideration doesn't change the outcome, your next step is a state complaint with the DDOE's Exceptional Children Resources workgroup.
-This is free, doesn't require an attorney, and forces the DDOE to investigate within 60 calendar days.
+If the district and IEP team review does not change the outcome, your next step is a state complaint with the DDOE's Exceptional Children Resources workgroup, with a copy sent to the district at the same time.
+This is free, doesn't require an attorney, and the DDOE investigates and issues a written decision within 60 calendar days, subject to permitted extensions.

 The complaint should allege that the denial of DAP placement constitutes a denial of FAPE (Free Appropriate Public Education) because the district cannot meet the child's needs in the current setting.
 Key elements:

-• Delaware statute citations: Cite 14 DE Admin.
-Code §925 (evaluation and placement procedures) and Delaware Code Title 14 Chapter 31 (state special education requirements)
+- Delaware statute citations: Cite 14 DE Admin.
+Code §925 (evaluation, eligibility, and IEP procedures) and Delaware Code Title 14 Chapter 31 (state special education requirements)

-• Requested corrective action: Be specific — request DAP placement, compensatory education for the period of denial, or a new PRC review with all evidence included
+- Requested corrective action: Be specific — request that the district reconvene the IEP team for a placement decision based on complete evidence, compensatory education for the period of denial, or both

 The Advocacy Playbook's state complaint template is pre-formatted for DDOE submission with these sections pre-structured and common violation categories pre-loaded.